Computer History Museum: Famous Computers and Gadgets

 IBM Personal Computer (1981)

 Also known as model 5150, the famous IBM PC was the first microcomputer offered by IBM.
-In years prior, IBM was a major provider of computer mainframes for businesses.
+In years prior, IBM was a primary provider of computer mainframes for businesses.
 However, the company began to realize how important personal computing had become in the late 1970s.
-Upon its release, the IBM PC was an instant hit and its design set the standard for personal computers.
+The IBM PC was an instant hit upon its release, and its design set the standard for individual computers.
 This first version of this famous computer came with Microsoft’s MS-DOS operating system, which later became Microsoft Windows.

 Model ADC 300 Modem (1968)

 Did you know that modems have been around since the early 1920s?
-In fact, modems evolved from the telegraph machines to transit data across phone lines.
-Moreover, these gadgets played an important role for the military during the 1940s.
+Modems evolved from telegraph machines to transmit data across phone lines.
+Moreover, these gadgets were essential in the military during the 1940s.
 By the 1960s, the Bell 101 was the first commercially available modem.
-While several vintage modems are on display at the Computer History Museum, the Anderson-Jacob Model ADC definitely stands out.
+While several vintage modems are on display at the Computer History Museum, the Anderson-Jacob Model ADC stands out.

 Neiman-Marcus/Honeywell Kitchen Computer (1969)

-If you’re able to visit the Computer History Museum, there’s a good chance you haven’t seen one of these.
-This is a Honeywell Kitchen Computer that was offered by luxury department store Neiman Marcus.
+If you can visit the Computer History Museum, there’s a good chance you haven’t seen one of these.
+This is a Honeywell Kitchen Computer that the luxury department store Neiman Marcus offers.
 In this case, it was much too expensive at $10,000.
-To put it in real terms, the price was $71,000 if you purchased it today.
-Not only was it expensive, it took up kitchen space and was heavy, weighing 100 pounds.
+In real terms, the price was $71,000 if you purchased it today.
+Not only was it costly, it took up kitchen space and was heavy, weighing 100 pounds.
 Thankfully, in today’s day and age, you can use something more practical for recipes, like an iPad or Microsoft Surface.

 Pong Prototype (1972)

 If you enjoy video games, you’ve probably heard of Pong.
-Although video games date back to the 1940s, it wasn’t until the 1970s when these gadgets gained popularity.
-In fact, Pong was one of the early video games to launch the video game industry.
+Although video games date back to the 1940s, it wasn’t until the 1970s that these gadgets gained popularity.
+Pong was one of the early video games that launched the industry.
 To illustrate, Pong was a game similar to table tennis (ping pong) with paddles and a digital ball.
-This Pong prototype on display was originally installed in a bar just minutes from CHM.
-Pong helped its developers Nolan Bushnell and Ted Dabney establish Atari, Inc.
+This Pong prototype on display was installed in a bar just minutes from CHM.
+Pong helped its developers, Nolan Bushnell and Ted Dabney, establish Atari, Inc.

 Sol-20 (1976)

 The Sol-20 is a famous computer in more ways than one.
 In the first place, it’s the first microcomputer with a built-in keyboard and video output.
-Moreover, it was the best-selling computer gadget until the 1977 trinity displaced it.
-In fact, this trinity of products are on display at the Computer History Museum.
-In detail, they are the Apple II, Commodore PET and Radio Shack’s TRS-80.
+Moreover, it was the best-selling computer gadget until the 1977 Trinity displaced it.
+This trinity of products is on display at the Computer History Museum.
+In detail, they are the Apple II, Commodore PET, and Radio Shack’s TRS-80.
 Lastly, the designer of Sol-20 was Lee Felsenstein, a founding member of the legendary Homebrew Computer Club.

 Related: Waterfront Hotel, Jack London Square